raajamalik/raajamalik/README.md

 # Raja Malik

 👋 Hi, I’m Raja.
-I'm a senior Fullstack engineer at [MagicBox](www.getmagicbox.com) and leading the frontend team for rewriting the frontend with new MicroFrontend and brand new component library.
-Earlier, I was working as a Fullstack Engineer wtih [UKG](www.ukg.com) where I created framework to render UI based on JSON input.
+I'm a senior Fullstack engineer at [MagicBox](www.getmagicbox.com) and leading the team for rewriting the frontend & backend with new MicroFrontend/brand new component library and NodeJS/Express.
+Earlier, I was working as a Fullstack Engineer wtih [UKG](www.ukg.com) where I created framework to render UI based on JSON input using React/Angular/NodeJS.

 ### About Me

 - 👀 I'm working to get [AWS Certification](https://aws.amazon.com/certification/certified-solutions-architect-associate/)
-- 🌱 I’m currently learning about [PWA](https://web.dev/learn/pwa/) & [Rust Programming Language](https://www.rust-lang.org/)
+- 🌱 I’m currently learning about [NestJS](https://docs.nestjs.com/) & [Rust Programming Language](https://www.rust-lang.org/)
 - 💞️ I want to develop my own library which makes testing and data setup very trivial.
-I am working on the Draft, I call it [ImposeJS](https://docs.google.com/document/d/1iH5IOJvEcFiaDisv9VziH8XiSLbzaVGLou6ruId_24Q/edit).
+I am working on the Draft, I call it ImposeJS.
 - 📫 You can reach me at my email id rajamalik2006@gmail.com.
 - 😄 Pronouns: he/him

 ### Tools I use

+#### Frontend
 * [React - Creating UI with React](https://reactjs.org/)
 * [TypeScript - Write Scrictly types JS with TypeScript](https://www.typescriptlang.org/)
 * [Tailwind - Write atomic CSS with Tailwind.css](https://tailwindcss.com/)